 Sensor Type: Photoelectric, Electrochemical

-Ease of Installation: Screw-in method
+Ease of Installation: straightforward, wire-free

-Maintenance Requirements: Battery replacement
+Maintenance Requirements: periodic battery replacement

 How do we rank products for you?